Loader Image

-Although the featured image in this article illustrates a satirical reinterpretation of the famous villain Jason Voorhees, the main character of the “Friday the 13th” film saga, it has no relationship with the true origin of this urban legend.
+Although the featured image in this article illustrates a satirical reinterpretation of the famous villain Jason Voorhees, the main character in the “Friday the 13th” film series, it has no relation to the true origin of this urban legend.
 In fact, the story behind it is much older than you might think.

-However, it is impossible to deny its importance within the modern imagination: for many years, the franchise was the most successful at the box office when it came to horror and suspense films.
-Thanks to the killer in the hockey mask, it is still alive and strong – especially among the small and more esoteric.
+However, it is impossible to deny its importance in the modern imagination: for many years, the franchise was the most successful at the box office when it came to horror and suspense films.
+Thanks to the killer in the hockey mask, it is still alive and well – especially among the younger and more esoteric audiences.

-To understand how everything works, it is important to point out that there are several different points of view that explain (or reinforce) the belief that the date in question would be a kind of “bad omen”.
+To understand how it all works, it is important to point out that there are several different points of view that explain (or reinforce) the belief that the date in question would be a kind of “bad omen”.

-There is no exact and documented origin of “Friday the 13th”, but some theories about it have guided the popular imagination for millennia.
+There is no exact, documented origin of “Friday the 13th”, but some theories about it have guided the popular imagination for millennia.

 Literature and cinema

-The “Friday the 13th” saga, immortalized in the world of seventh art, was inspired by the book of the same name created by Thomas Lawson in 1907.
+The “Friday the 13th” saga, immortalized in the world of cinema, was inspired by the book of the same name created by Thomas Lawson in 1907.
 The killer always looked for his victims on that date.

-It turns out that this date was already associated long before Lawson's work was released.
+It turns out that this date was already associated long before Lawson's work was published.
 The legend may have its origins in Antiquity.

 Roman mythology

 According to Roman theology, the number 12 was associated with divine perfection.
-On the other hand, 13 would symbolize the rupture of this perfection.
-Those sentenced to death were preferably executed on that date.
+On the other hand, the number 13 symbolized the rupture of this perfection.
+Those condemned to death were preferably executed on this date.
 Because of this, it was associated with destruction and suffering.

 Therefore, the 13th was frowned upon by the Romans, as it was not a period favorable to good things.